USS S-44: Fifth patrol, September 1943

 She arrived at Dutch Harbor on 16 September.
 On 26 September, she departed Attu on her last war patrol.
 One day out, while en route to her operating area in the northern Kuril Islands, she was spotted and attacked by a Japanese patrol plane.
 Suffering no damage, she continued west.
 On the night of 7 October, she made radar contact with what she thought was a "small merchantman" and closed for a surface attack.
 Several hundred yards from the target, her deck gun fired and was answered by a salvo.
 The "small merchantman" in fact was the Shimushu-class escort Ishigaki.
 An emergency dive was ordered, but the submarine failed to submerge.
 She then took several hits in the control room, below the waterline in the after battery room, and elsewhere.

-Reluctantly, S-44 was ordered abandoned.
+S-44 was ordered abandoned.
 A pillow case was raised from the forward battery room hatch as a flag of surrender, but the Japanese shelling continued.
 Only two men escaped the sinking vessel.
 They were taken first to Paramushiro, then to the Naval Interrogation Camp at Ōfuna.
 The two men spent the last year of World War II working in the Ashio copper mines and survived to be repatriated by the Allies at the end of the war.